 Notes

-1. I recommend Earth Balance brand of vegan butter, baking sticks preferred.
-They tend to be less greasy for frostings, but I have used the tub as well just fine.
-If using the tub, measure out 8 tablespoons.
-Make sure it is not close to melty, or the frosting won't work.
-Just slightly softened is what we're going for here.
+1. I recommend using sticks of vegan butter, not the tub.
+Make sure the butter is not close to melty, or the frosting won’t work.
+Just slightly softened is what we’re going for here.

-3. This recipe makes enough for about 12 cupcakes or (1) 8 or 9 inch cake.
-Double it for a double layer cake.
+2. This recipe makes enough for about 12-18 cupcakes or a double 8 or 9-inch layer cake.

 Nutrition